 It says: "Tyre, the mistress of the seas, in the 6th century, B.C., endured a 13-years' siege from Nebuchadnezzar."
 During this siege, Tyre, as already mentioned, was demolished.

-Nebuchadnezzar, as we read in verses 7 to 11 in Ezekiel 26, did everything that was prophesied for him.
+Nebuchadnezzar, as we read in Ezekiel 26:7-11, did everything that was prophesied for him.
 But, he did not move the stones, the timber or the soil into the Mediterranean.
 For about 250 years after Nebuchadnezzar had invaded Tyre, it seemed improbable that that prophecy ever would be completely fulfilled.

 Then, after two and one-half centuries, Alexander the Great came down in his swift march conquering everything before him.

 Before quoting the actual history of what Alexander did, let us first get in mind a clear picture of the geophysical layout of this once great city of Tyre.

 The main part of the city, originally, was on the mainland of Phoenicia, on the Mediterranean coast.
 In Ezekiel 27:3, God is quoted as saying to Tyre: "O thou that art situate at the entry of the sea."
 It was on the mainland, but at the entrance to the sea.
 It was the chief seaport of the ancient world.